DisCoTec/discotec.github.io/2025/abstracts.md

 ## 3

-* Robert Rubbens, Petra van den Bos and Marieke Huisman. *Verified Parameterized Choreographies*.
+* Robert Rubbens, Petra van den Bos and Marieke Huisman. **Verified Parameterized Choreographies**

 Choreographies are useful for modelling systems with multiple simultaneously executing and communicating participants, e.g. distributed systems.
 VeyMont can verify correctness of choreographies and generate verifiably correct code that implements the choreography.
 Initially, it supported only fixed sets of participants.
 However, realistic